Mirza Tahir Hussain: Conviction

+Commutation and parole

 In spite of a clemency plea from Prince Charles, Mirza was given only a two-month stay of execution with a new execution date set for 31 December 2006.
 The President of Pakistan, Pervez Musharraf, initially hesitated to take any action, claiming that he was not a dictator and that he could not violate a court judgement.
 However, Musharraf ultimately intervened, resulting in commutation of the sentence to life imprisonment.

 Under Pakistani law, those given life sentences are eligible for parole after 25 years.
 Since Mirza had served 18 years, and maintained good behavior, he was paroled early on November 17.
 He has since returned to the United Kingdom.